 Title.
 A Systems Biology Approach for Investigating Host Limitation of Viral Replication

-Key words. host-virus interactions, virology, systems biology, T7 phage, E. coli
+Key words. host-viral interactions, virology, systems biology, T7 phage, E. coli

 Introduction.
-Understanding how viruses interact with their hosts is key to controlling unwanted viral infections in humans, in agricultural crops, and in industrial processes.
-Viruses are parasites completely dependent on host cellular metabolism to produce the proteins, DNA/RNA, and lipids necessary to replicate themselves.
-An intriguing question in virology is what aspects of host metabolism limit the rate of synthesis and assembly of viral components.It is well known that the rate of intracellular viral production for many bacteriophages increases with bacterial growth rate [1] presumably due to increased host biosynthetic metabolic capacity and concomitant removal of a host-constraint on viral growth [2].Yu et al. have performed theoretical workwith T7 bacteriophage (T7) infecting wild type Escherichia coli (E. coli).
-They found the rate of T7 replication was sensitive to the number of ribosomes per infected cell but insensitive to the counts other macromolecular components like RNA polymerase [3].
-Based on these findings they suggested that the rate-limiting step of phage growth is the synthesis of phage proteins.
-However, it is not clear how these results translate to a systems wide picture of host limitation of viral replication.
+Understanding how viruses interact with their hosts is key to controlling unwanted viral infections in humans, agricultural crops, and industrial processes.
+Viruses are parasites completely dependent on their cellular hosts to produce the proteins, DNA/RNA, and lipids necessary for their replication.
+What aspects of host metabolism limit the rates of viral synthesis and assembly?
+It is well known that the rate of production of many bacteriophages increases with the rate of bacterial growth [1], possibly due to increased host biosynthetic metabolic capacity and concomitant removal of host metabolic constraints on viral growth [2].
+Using a theoretical approach, Yu et al. found the rate of T7 replication in Escherichia coli (E. coli) is sensitive to the number of ribosomes per infected cell but insensitive to the counts other macromolecular components such as RNA polymerase [3].
+Based on these findings Yu et al suggested that the rate-limiting step of phage growth is the synthesis of phage proteins.
+However, it is unclear how these results translate to a systems wide picture of host limitation of viral replication.

 Hypothesis.
-I propose to use a systems biology approach to test the hypotheses that cellular production of viral protein or DNA limits the rate of T7 intracellular replication in E. coli.
+I propose to use a systems biology approach to test the hypothesis that cellular production of viral protein and DNA limits the rate of T7 intracellular replication in E. coli.

-I propose to: 1) Use computational systems biology to build an integrated model of E. coli metabolism and T7 replication.
-I will analyze how sensitive the rate of T7 production is to transcription, translation, and replication.
+Specifically, I propose to: (1) Develop an integrated model of E. coli metabolism and T7 replication.
+I will analyze the sensitivity of the rate of T7 production to the rates of transcription, translation, and replication.
 I will employ linear optimization to model metabolism, growth correlations to model E. coli’s macromolecular machinery, and ordinary differential equations (ODEs) to model T7 replication.

-2) Experimentally test if E. coli production of T7proteins or DNA limits viral replication using small molecule antibiotics to inhibit transcription, translation, and replication machinery and genetic auxotrophs of for amino acid and deoxynucleotides.
-I will determine the sensitivity of T7 production to each of these perturbations and compare my experimental measurements with my model’s predictions.
+(2) Experimentally test if E. coli production of T7proteins or DNA limits viral replication using small molecule transcription, translation, and replication inhibitors and amino acid and deoxynucleotide genetic auxotrophs.
+I will determine the sensitivity of T7 production to each of these perturbations and use differences between my experimental measurements and my model’s predictions to drive biological discovery.

 Specific Aim 1: Computational sensitivity analysis of host requirements for T7 production.

-I have spent the previous six months working with my advisor, Prof. Markus Covert, and fellow graduate student, Elsa Birch, using computational systems biology to build an integrated model of E. coli metabolism and T7 replication.
-We areattempting to integrate two previously published models to create a multi-scale hybrid model: (1) a model of T7 replication based on kinetic ordinary differential equations that describe the transcription and translation of 55 T7 genes [2, 3].
-(2) A model of E. coli metabolism based on flux balance analysis (FBA): a linear optimization method that determines the rate at which metabolic reactions occur given metabolite, enzymatic, and regulatory bounds [4].
+I have spent the past six months working with my advisor, Prof. Markus Covert, and fellow graduate student, Elsa Birch, building an integrated biochemical model of E. coli metabolism and T7 replication.
+Specifically, we are integrating two previously published models to create a two-part multi-scale hybrid model: (1) a model of T7 replication based on ordinary differential equations that describe the transcription and translation of 55 T7 genes [2, 3], and (2) a model of E. coli metabolism based on flux balance analysis (FBA) – a linear optimization-based method that predicts the steady-state rate of each metabolic reaction given metabolite, enzymatic, and regulatory constraints [4].
+The model captures the dynamics of all of E. coli's metabolic pathways as well as the detailed dynamics of T7 replication.

-During the next yearI will create a novel framework, which combines the E. coli metabolic model’s ability to capture all pathways in the metabolic system with the kinetic model of T7 replication’s greater level of detail.
-Specifically, I will employ the following key assumptions: 1) a separation of timescales – changes in E. coli intracellular metabolite concentrations and the accumulation of T7 components occur at distinct timescales hence each will be modeled assuming the other process is time-independent.
-2) Metabolite accumulation – I will relax the typical FBA constraint not allowing metabolites to accumulate to allow the necessary production of small molecule metabolites for T7 production.
+The model employs the following key assumptions: (1) Separation of timescales – changes in E. coli intracellular metabolite concentrations and the accumulation of T7 components occur at distinct timescales, and thus each can be modeled assuming the other process is time-independent.
+(2) Metabolite accumulation – I will relax the conventional FBA constraints which prevent metabolite accumulation to allow the production of small molecules required for T7 production.